cotton

 During mercerization, the cellulose of the cotton fiber is swollen rapidly, and the fiber becomes almost a solid cylinder of cellulose.
 The effect remains even arter the cotton has been washed and neutralized.
 The drawing shows cross section of cotton yarns.

-Cotton has an excellent resistance to degradation (Degradation means peocess of being made worse or broken down) by heat.
+Effect of Heat: Cotton has an excellent resistance to degradation (Degradation means peocess of being made worse or broken down) by heat.
 It brgin to turn yellow after several hours at 120c, and decompoces markedly at 150c, as a result of oxidation.
 Cotton is severely damage after a few minutes at 240c

 Cotton burns readily in air.